diegocasmo/diegocasmo.github.io/content/blog/2024-10-07-simple-next.js-magic-link-jwt-authentication-with-prisma-postgresql-and-resend.md

 npx create-next-app@latest
 ```

-For this setup, I’ve configured the new app `nextjs-magic-link-auth` to use TypeScript, ESLint, Tailwind, a `/src` directory, the App Router, and a custom import alias `@/*` for cleaner imports.
+For this setup, I've configured the new app named `nextjs-magic-link-auth` to use TypeScript, ESLint, Tailwind, a `/src` directory, the App Router, and a custom import alias `@/*` for cleaner imports.

 ### Prisma Setup

 The next step is to set up the Prisma ORM and connect it to the database.
-I’ve chosen PostgreSQL for its strong support for relational data, ease of integration with Prisma, and reliability for production use.
+I've chosen PostgreSQL for its strong support for relational data, ease of integration with Prisma, and reliability for production use.

 ```markdown
 cd nextjs-magic-link-auth